angular/angular/aio/content/guide/styleguide.md

-**Do** follow a pattern that describes the symbol's feature then its type.
+**Do** follow a pattern that describes the symbol's feature and type.
 The recommended pattern is `feature.type.ts`.
+A supported alternate pattern is `type.feature.ts`.

 </div>